Yale School of Public Health: History

+In July 2023, Megan Ranney began her term as dean of the Yale School of Public Health.
+She is an emergency medicine physician and the former Deputy Dean of the Brown University School of Public Health.

 Curricula

 The Yale School of Public Health provides a public health education program with a low student to faculty ratio.
-YSPH awards Master of Public Health degrees as well as Master of Science and Ph.D degrees through the Yale Graduate School.
+YSPH awards Master of Public Health degrees as well as Master of Science and Ph.D. degrees through the Yale Graduate School.
 Programs of study include biostatistics, chronic disease epidemiology, environmental health sciences, epidemiology of microbial diseases, health care management, health policy, and social and behavioral sciences.
 YSPH also offers concentrations in global health, public health modeling, climate change and health, and US health and justice as well as tracks in maternal child health promotion and regulatory affairs, which are taken in conjunction with one of the core programs.
 The school also offers a one-year Advanced Professional MPH program for students who have already attained an advanced degree, an online Executive MPH program, a 22-month joint MPH and MBA with the Yale School of Management, and a five-year BA/MPH program for students of Yale College and Yale-NUS College.
 In addition, the School of Public Health offers joint degrees in divinity (M.Div./MPH and MAR/MPH), forestry and environmental studies (MF/MPH, MFS/MPH, MESC/MPH, and MEM/MPH), law (JD/MPH), management (MBA/MPH), nursing (MSN/MPH), international and development economics (MA/MPH), international affairs and cultural studies (MA/MPH with the MacMillan Center), and physician associate studies (MMSC/MPH).

 YSPH students may take classes at the college and several of the University's graduate or professional schools if they find them relevant to their course of study.
 This includes the Yale Divinity School, Yale Law School, Yale Graduate School of Arts and Sciences, the Yale School of Forestry & Environmental Studies, Yale School of Nursing, Yale School of Drama, and Yale School of Management.